 When learning Spanish as a beginner, it’s far better to gain a limited understanding of many areas than a deep understanding of a few.
 This is because lots can be learnt intuitively, without the need for dedicated study, so it’s better to cover a lot an increase the chances of that happening.

-Danger: These days, textbooks can be overlooked, in favour of smartphone apps and the internet.
-Although there are some great resources online, the internet has been disastrous in one important aspect: focus.
+Danger: These days, comprehensive can be overlooked, in favour of smartphone apps.
+(You can blame the “App Villain” for that!)
+Although you can find some great resources on your smartphone, apps are disastrous in one important aspect: focus.

-The major advantage of a textbook, in my opinion, is that it makes the job of focusing so much easier.
+The major advantage of a more comprehensive course, in my opinion, is that it makes the job of focusing so much easier.

-Shut down the internet, turn off your phone, and just concentrate on the pages in the book.
+Turn off your phone, forget the “shiny objects” and just concentrate on the next lesson in your course.
 Everything you need is there.

 At this stage, you may find yourself hitting a plateau, where you seem to stop improving.